 The process of getting fossil fuels from play to pump is a highly complex endeavor, and it could be argued that the upstream sector of the oil and gas industry is the most complicated segment of one of the world's most specialized businesses; upstream insurance needs careful planning and continuous evaluation.

 Exploration and production (E&P), as well as the many varieties of oilfield contractor businesses, are all diverse and operationally distinct.
-Just as "upstream" covers a wide array of services within the oil and gas industry, upstream insurance is a blanket term that has to be qualified to each individual risk that a company faces.
+Just as "upstream" covers a wide array of services within the oil and gas industry, upstream insurance is a blanket term that has to be qualified for each individual risk that a company faces.

 Whether you're an E&P company that employs thousands, or a contracting business just making the jump into oilfield services, your upstream insurance needs are specific, and of primary financial importance to the health and growth of your company.
 A risk management professional with a thorough understanding of the oil and gas industry is vital, and one of the best investments you can make in your business's future.